evidentlyai/evidently/docs/book/introduction/core-concepts.md

 ## When to use Reports

-You can use Reports at different stages of the ML lifecycle: from exploratory data analysis and pre-deployment model evaluation to production monitoring and debugging.
+You can use Reports at different stages of the ML lifecycle: from exploratory data analysis and model validation to production monitoring and debugging.

 **Debugging and exploration**.
 Reports are best for visual analysis of the data or model performance.
 For example, during model quality evaluation on the training set, when debugging the model quality decay, or comparing two models.